Ashwath0102/Car-Dekho-Data-Analysis/README.md

 `pip install pandas numpy matplotlib seaborn python car_market_analysis.py`

 Make sure your CSV file is in the same folder as the script, or update the DATA_PATH variable.
-All charts will be saved to the ./output/ folder automatically.

 Key Findings from the Analysis